 If you work in the hotel industry, no doubt you’ve heard the terms ‘ePOS’ and ‘PMS’ before.
 You may be aware that both systems are often used together, but you may not know what clear cut differences there are between them.

-Knowing how an ePOS and a PMS differ—as well as how they interact together—is important if you’re looking to invest in a more advanced technology stack for your hotel.
-Both carry specific functions essential for hotel management but, as we’ll see, most modern, cloud-based ePOS and PMS solutions go above and beyond what they were originally intended for.
+Knowing how an ePOS and a hotel PMS differ—as well as how they interact together—is important if you’re looking to invest in a more advanced technology stack for your hotel.
+Both carry specific functions essential for hotel management but, as we’ll see, most modern, cloud-based ePOS and hotel PMS solutions go above and beyond what they were originally intended for.

-Lightspeed Restaurant ePOS integrates with a whole slew of different PMS solutions, making communication between the two systems more fluid.
+Lightspeed Restaurant ePOS integrates with a whole slew of different hotel PMS solutions, making communication between the two systems more fluid.
 So let’s explore their differences, and look at how they work together.

-Electronic Point of Sale (ePOS)
+Why use an Electronic Point of Sale (ePOS) in the hotel industry?

 A point of sale system is an essential tool not just for hotels, but for any business.
 Like the name suggests, it is the ‘point’ in your business where sales take place.